Smartphone Photography Tips and Tricks

 Take More Pictures, Use Burst Mode

 Due to the shutter lag, it is possible that you will miss your pictures.
-Ideal way, especially where it involves people or any movement at all, you would want to take multiple shots.
+The ideal way, especially where it involves people or any movement at all, you would want to take multiple shots.

 Sometimes, burst mode can come to your advantage and automatically take plenty of images for you in succession.
 You can then select the best image to work on, and thus achieve the best possible result.Take More Pictures, Use Burst Mode Click To Tweet